 Finished Product Commodity Prices.
-Prices for finished product commodities that the Company produces are reported each business day on the Jacobsen index, an established trading exchange price publisher.
-The Jacobsen index reports industry sales from the prior day's activity by product.
-The Jacobsen index includes reported prices for MBM, PM (both feed grade and pet food), BFT, PG and YG, which are end products of the Company's Rendering Segment, as well as BBP, which is the end product of the Company's Bakery Segment.
-The Company regularly monitors Jacobsen index reports on MBM, PM, BFT, PG, YG and BBP because they provide a daily indication of the Company's revenue performance against business plan benchmarks.
-Although the Jacobsen index provides one useful metric of performance, the Company's finished products are commodities that compete with other commodities such as corn, soybean oil, palm oil complex, soybean meal and heating oil on nutritional and functional values and therefore actual pricing for the Company's finished products, as well as competing products, can be quite volatile.
-In addition, the Jacobsen index does not provide forward or future period pricing.
+Prices for finished product commodities that the Company produces are reported each business day on the Jacobsen, an established trading exchange price publisher.
+The Jacobsen reports industry sales from the prior day's activity by product.
+The Jacobsen includes reported prices for MBM, PM (both feed grade and pet food), BFT, PG and YG, which are end products of the Company's Rendering Segment, as well as BBP, which is the end product of the Company's Bakery Segment.
+The Company regularly monitors Jacobsen reports on MBM, PM, BFT, PG, YG and BBP because they provide a daily indication of the Company's revenue performance against business plan benchmarks.
+Although the Jacobsen provides one useful metric of performance, the Company's finished products are commodities that compete with other commodities such as corn, soybean oil, palm oils, soybean meal and heating oil on nutritional and functional values and therefore actual pricing for the Company's finished products, as well as competing products, can be quite volatile.
+In addition, the Jacobsen does not provide forward or future period pricing.
 The Jacobsen prices quoted below are for delivery of the finished product at a specified location.
-Although the Company's prices generally move in concert with reported Jacobsen prices, the Company's actual sales prices for its finished products may vary significantly from the Jacobsen index because of delivery timing differences and because the Company's finished products are delivered to multiple locations in different geographic regions which utilize different price indexes.
-In addition, certain of the Company's premium branded finished products may also sell at prices that may be higher than the closest related Jacobsen index.
-During Fiscal 2010, the Company's actual sales prices by product trended with the disclosed Jacobsen prices.
-Average Jacobsen prices (at the specified delivery point) for Fiscal 2010, compared to average Jacobsen prices for Fiscal 2009 follow:
+Although the Company's prices generally move in concert with reported Jacobsen prices, the Company's finished products are delivered to multiple locations in different geographic regions which utilize different price indexes.
+In addition, certain of the Company's premium branded finished products may also sell at prices that may be higher than the closest related product quoted by Jacobsen.
+During Fiscal 2011, the Company's actual sales prices by product trended with the reported Jacobsen prices.
+Average Jacobsen prices (at the specified delivery point) for Fiscal 2011, compared to average Jacobsen prices for Fiscal 2010 follow:

-Avg.
-Price Fiscal 2010 Avg.
-Price Fiscal 2009 Increase/ (Decrease) % Increase/ (Decrease) Rendering Segment: • MBM (Illinois) \$297.35/ton \$338.09/ton \$ (40.74)/ton (12.1)% Feed Grade PM (Carolina) \$366.89/ton \$390.04/ton \$ (23.15)/ton (5.9)% Pet Food PM (Southeast) \$606.55/ton \$626.39/ton \$ (19.84)/ton (3.2)% BFT (Chicago) \$ 33.43/cwt \$ 25.21 /cwt \$ 8.22/cwt 32.6% PG (Southeast) \$ 29.01/cwt \$ 23.44 /cwt \$ 5.57/cwt 23.8% YG (Illinois) \$ 26.89/cwt \$ 20.73 /cwt \$ 6.16/cwt 29.7% Bakery Segment: BBP (Chicago) \$143.57/ton \$135.70/ton \$ 7.87/ton 5.8%
+Rendering Segment: Avg.
+Price Fiscal 2011 Avg.
+Price Fiscal 2010 Increase/ (Decrease) % Increase/ (Decrease) MBM (Illinois) \$354.84/ton \$297.35/ton \$ 57.49/ton 19.3% Feed Grade PM (Carolina) \$400.21/ton \$366.89/ton \$ 33.32/ton 9.1% Pet Food PM (Southeast) \$637.30/ton \$606.55/ton \$ 30.75/ton 5.1% BFT (Chicago) \$ 49.58/cwt \$ 33.43 /cwt \$ 16.15/cwt 48.3% PG (Southeast) \$ 45.94/cwt \$ 29.01 /cwt \$ 16.93/cwt 58.4% YG (Illinois) \$ 43.19/cwt \$ 26.89 /cwt \$ 16.30/cwt 60.6% Bakery Segment: BBP (Chicago) \$236.89/ton \$143.57/ton \$ 93.32/ton 65.0%

-The overall increase in average BFT and YG prices of the finished products the Company sells had a favorable impact on revenue that was partially offset by lower MBM prices and by a negative impact to the Company's raw material cost resulting from formula pricing arrangements, which compute raw material cost based upon the price of finished product.
+The overall increase in average prices of the finished products the Company sells had a favorable impact on revenue that was partially offset by the negative impact to the Company's raw material cost resulting from formula pricing arrangements, which compute raw material cost based upon the price of finished product.